 When you’re not in class, you’re probably with Auxiliary Services.
-Dining, events, parking, printing, mail services, the University Store and the OneCard are some of the Auxiliary offerings that enhance the Towson experience.
-The department is also where you go for assistance with making copies, requesting design services or signs, or enrolling your child at the university’s Child Care Center.
+Dining, parking, printing, mail services, the University Store and the OneCard are some of the Auxiliary offerings that enhance the Towson experience.
+The department is also where you go for assistance with making copies, requesting design services or signs, and purchasing tickets for on-campus events.

-As stewards of the university’s financial resources, Financial Affairs is responsible for the lifecycle of cash flow at the university.
-Their departments collect tuition payments, handle payroll and business travel, procure goods and services, and manage university risk.
+Financial Affairs is responsible for the university's cash flow.
+Their departments collect tuition payments, handle payroll, accounts payable and business travel, and procure goods and services.

 Management Advisory and Compliance Services (MACS) assesses and manages university risk; including fraud, loss, errors, inefficiency, ineffectiveness and non-compliance with laws and regulations.
 MACS is the audit liaison to external audit groups and conducts internal reviews on an as-needed basis.

 The Office of Public Safety helps TU stay safe through crime prevention and awareness programs, a visible police presence and the thorough investigation of all reported crime via our award-winning Police Department.
 The Office of Emergency Preparedness helps keep TU positioned to respond to natural and man-made risks and vulnerabilities.
 Public Safety also manages campus key and electronic access and works to minimize risks and maintain compliance with environmental health and safety standards.